FoamScience/foam-highlighter/README.md

 }
 ```

-Running the highlighter with `foam-highlighter html dictName` returns:
+Running the highlighter with `foam-highlighter html dictName` returns a populated code tag which
+can be used in HTML documents:
 ```html
 <pre><code class="language-foam hljs">
 <span class="hljs-comment">// this is ?{\color{orange} \LaTeX code}?</span>